dasb28/python-kt/README.md

 ## Fundamentals (Common for most programming language)

+1. What is Python
+2. Usage of Python
+3. Frameworks and libraries
+4. Where to write Python?
+(IDE/Editors)
+5. Installation and setup.
-1. Data Types
+6. Data Types
-2. Variables
+7. Variables
-3. Basic Operators
+8. Basic Operators
-4. Decision-making
+9. Decision-making
-5. Loops
+10. Loops

 ## Practice